King of the Bored Frontier

 King of the Bored Frontier is his first novel published by Foe.

-King of the Jungle (second edition) will be published in 2019, with the final novel, King of the Slags, to follow.
+King of the Jungle (second edition) will follow, with the final novel, King of the Slags, due 2022.

 For more info go to: